 Impact

-The vulnerability is a command injection flaw in the sub_412E7C function that processes the wd_enable argument on the /goform/set_wifidog_settings interface of the D-Link DIR‑823X router.
-By injecting crafted payloads, an attacker can execute arbitrary shell commands on the device, potentially gaining full control and enabling further malicious actions such as data exfiltration, network pivoting, or device compromise.
+The vulnerability is a command injection flaw that resides in the function sub_412E7C, which processes the wd_enable argument on the /goform/set_wifidog_settings web interface of the D‑Link DIR‑823X router.
+Manipulating this argument enables the attacker to execute arbitrary shell commands on the device, potentially granting full control of the router.
+The flaw is a classic command injection weakness (CWE‑74) that allows an attacker to inject and run malicious commands, and could be used as a foothold for further attacks such as data exfiltration, network pivoting or complete device compromise.

 Affected Systems

-All D‑Link DIR‑823X routers running firmware build 250416 contain this issue.
+All D‑Link DIR‑823X routers running the 250416 firmware build are affected by this issue.
 The vulnerability appears in the hardware model DIR‑823X and any firmware version that includes the vulnerable sub_412E7C code.
-Affected customers are those using the 250416 firmware revision.
+Users of the 250416 revision are directly impacted.

 Risk and Exploitability

-The vulnerability scores 6.9 on the CVSS scale and has an EPSS score of less than 1 %, indicating a very low probability of widespread exploitation at present.
-The flaw is remotely exploitable, meaning an attacker only needs internet connectivity to reach the router’s management interface.
-Although publicly available exploits exist, the low exploitation probability suggests that attackers may have not yet widely deployed this vector.
-The vulnerability is not listed in the CISA KEV catalog, but it remains a potential threat for privileged network devices.
+The flaw scores 6.9 on the CVSS scale and has an EPSS score of 14%, indicating a moderate probability of exploitation.
+The attack can be executed remotely.
+Based on the description, it is inferred that the attacker only needs internet connectivity to reach the router’s management interface, and that the exploit can be performed without user interaction.
+The vulnerability is not listed in the CISA KEV catalog, but the combination of remote reach and moderate exploitation probability means it remains a significant threat to network infrastructure.

 OpenCVE Enrichment